 Patterns add a bold and global visual element to the brand.

 Patterns are generated using icons created from the grid system.
 Pattern colours are based on one hue only, with variations in tint or shade to separate the pattern from the background.
 White and grayscale may also be used.

 Patterns may be used as backgrounds, to add texture or to emphasise.
-Patterns should not appear over images, and copy should not appear over patterns with the exception of large headlines or titles.
+Patterns should not appear over images.
+Copy should not appear over patterns with the exception of large headlines or titles.

-The brand palette is expansive with 5 primaries and 2 secondaries.
-In total there are 37 colours in the palette to work with.
+The brand palette is expansive with five primaries and two secondaries.
+There are 37 colours in the palette in total.
 Always follow accessibility guidelines for colour to ensure critical content and design elements are legible for all users.

 The primary colors should be used for primary elements, such as in the logo mark, titles, calls to action or instances with limited colours so that the core of the brand is consistent and represented completely.

-In instances where additional colors are viable, secondary colours may be introduced (e.g., on the website, print reports or patterns).
-Zaynab purple should be reserved for special use cases, such as a special program or event.
-Najlaa teal may be used more frequently in patterns, background colours, and as an accent colour, or on web as a rollover or highlight colour.
+In instances where additional colours are viable, secondary colours may be introduced (e.g., on the website, print reports or patterns).
+Zaynab purple should be reserved for special use cases, such as a special programme or event.
+Najlaa teal may be used more frequently in patterns, background colours, accents or on web as a rollover or highlight colour.

 Duotone images allow for a cohesive and branded look for images of lower quality.

-Duotone treatements should be used very sparingly.
-They are primarily suited for accents, special treatment of images of lower quality, or for use when text or the logo must be used over an image.
+Duotone treatments should be used very sparingly.
+They are primarily suited for accents, special treatment of images of lower quality or for use when text or the logo must be used over an image.
 Multiple duotone images should generally not be used consecutively in the same page or design.
 They are best suited for smaller placements except in special circumstances.